cloudoperators/greenhouse-extensions/alerts/ui/docker/README.md

 # Supernova Docker Image

 This Dockerfile builds a standalone, runnable Supernova image.
-You can configure application properties using environment variables.
+You can configure application properties using environment variables or by providing a custom appProps.json file via a Docker volume.

 ## Build the Image